 ArguMap allows its users easily to group claims together to show how they jointly (rather than independently) provide reasons in favor of a conclusion.
 ArguMap makes that grouping of claims as easy as dragging them onto each other.
 Claims can be ungrouped just as easily, by dragging them out of a group.
 With simple drags and taps, ArguMap users can also quickly connect or disconnect parts of a map.
 As a result, trying out different lines of reasoning is as easy as arranging cards on a table.

 ArguMap users can make use of connecting arrows specifically tailored to depicting how certain claims either support (solid green line) or challenge (dotted red line) other claims.

 With thicker or thinner connecting lines, ArguMap can show how some premises offer stronger or weaker reasons in favor of their argument’s conclusion.

 Individuals can provide feedback on the various parts of a map using collapsible notes.
 Commented-on maps can then be shared with their creators via email, AirDrop, text, or other sharing mechanisms.
 This is great, for instance, for teachers to provide feedback on student work and to help their students improve their critical thinking and reasoning skills.
 ArguMap can easily be used in conjunction with Apple’s Classroom app for teachers to distribute argument maps to students and to collect argument maps from them.

-ArguMap allows its users to save and organize argument maps via the iOS file browser.
+ArguMap allows its users to save and organize argument maps via the iOS / iPadOS / macOS file browsers.
 This integration makes available the option to save maps in the cloud using various cloud storage providers: for instance, iCloud or Dropbox.
 Syncing via the cloud allows maps to be viewed and edited on a user’s multiple devices.

-iPad users can take advantage of keyboard shortcuts to quickly perform various common tasks in argument map creation.
+iPad and Mac users can take advantage of keyboard shortcuts to quickly perform various common tasks in argument map creation.